Finding An Addiction Therapist Near Me

 Different Types Of Dependencies

-Before you start looking for licensed mental health professionals, understanding the types of addiction may help you find the one that is right for you.
-Addictions can be caused by substance dependency and range from life-threatening drug or alcohol use to nicotine addiction or caffeine. to impulse control disorders, such as gambling.
-There are also impulse control or behavioral addictions to food, the internet, shopping, or gambling.
-Often, different mental health professionals specialize in specific mental health issues or addiction types.
-These professionals are often equipped to take on multiple issues, especially due to the coexisting mental disorders and trauma-related behavioral responses that people in addiction recovery are living through.
+Before you start looking for a licensed mental health professional, understanding the types of addiction may help you find the one that is right for you.
+Although they're often used interchangeably, dependence vs addiction are two different stages of potentially harmful substance reliance.
+Addictions can escalate from substance dependency and may apply to the use of drugs, alcohol, or other substances.
+Both nicotine addiction and caffeine addiction induce the brain to release dopamine, although caffeine causes a considerably lesser release.
+Addiction can also involve many other behaviors, such as gambling, shopping, overeating, and using one’s smartphone to excess.
+Often, different mental health professionals specialize in specific addiction types.
+These professionals are often equipped to take on multiple concerns, especially due to the coexisting mental health disorders and trauma-related behavioral responses that people in addiction recovery may experience.

 Alcohol

-Drinking alcohol (especially in excess) can lead to alcohol use disorder and greatly increase your risk for developing serious health complications.
-The Centers for Disease Control and Prevention found that over 88,000 adults die because of alcohol-related disease or injuries.
+Drinking alcohol (especially in excess) can lead to alcohol use disorder and greatly increase your risk of developing serious health complications.
+The Centers for Disease Control and Prevention found that over 140,000 adults died each year between 2015 and 2019 because of alcohol-related disease or injuries.
 These include:

 Liver cirrhosis